 Have you ever done a science experiment where you test which factors have positive effects on the growth of a plant?
-Where you use soda, water, milk and nothing to test which helps a plant grow best.
-But the real question is: Does coffee help your plants grow?
+We sure have, and we thought it would be interesting to dive into a question that is all over the Internet: does coffee help your plants grow?

 There have been studies on the effect that coffee grounds have on the growth of a plant.
 In fact, a man names James Wong decided to run an experiment where he sprinkled coffee grounds on one of two identical vegetable beds in order to see if there was a difference between the two plants.